FOREX-Euro eases after rally, more short-term gains eyed

 on a more sustainable rally into the year-end.

-the EU still needs to find the money for the newest version of
+still needs to find the money for the newest version of its

 "The implications of the Greek PSI (private sector